Controllable Grid Interface

 - Reactive power controls under weak and strong grid conditions

-- Advanced controls testing, such as interarea oscillations damping controls, sub-synchronous control interactions, damping controls, other plant-level controls using RTDS/HIL for larger plant simulation, and microgrid/islanded grid energy management systems testing.
+- Advanced controls testing, such as interarea oscillations damping controls, sub-synchronous control interactions, damping controls, impedance characterization of inverter-based technologies, other plant-level controls using RTDS/HIL for larger plant simulation, and microgrid/islanded grid energy management systems testing.

 National Wind Technology Center Controllable Grid Interface, NREL Factsheet (2012)